erhanertem/App-the-wild-oasis-website/README.md

 - Greyout form fields while updating guest profile
 - Explore useActionState alternatingly for NextJS15 setups
-- Make a reusable and flexible form submit button that accepts or internally handles useFormStatus pendign state depending on the context.
+- Make a reusable and flexible form submit button that accepts or internally handles useFormStatus pending state depending on the provided context.
+- Create a interraction between booking and reservation submit form for visual acknowledgement

   &emsp;